 HistoryParadise Lost of Halifax, England was founded in 1988 as a death metal band before drifting towards gothic doom.
 The band’s line-up, aside from the drumming position, has been remarkably stable despite the change of style and journey through multiple record labels.
 Paradise Lost’s name is often uttered in the same sentence as My Dying Bride and Anathema with whom they shared an initial label, namely Peaceville, recording studio, styles and country of origin.

 Shades Of God is something of a breakthrough for the band and is distributed in the USA by Metal Blade.
 Morbid Angel had Kreator and Paradise Lost open for it in Canada.
-Repotredly, the band and Morbid Angel do not get along.
-Moreover, the band has a problem with Satanaic metallers in Sweden.
+Reportedly, the band and Morbid Angel did not get along.
+Moreover, the band has a problem with Satanic metallers in Sweden.
 Opeth, Tapping The Vein and Paradise Lost hit Europe.
 The group also played with Invocator.
 The band toured with Benediction.
+Drummer Archer left in 1993, which would become a pattern for the band.
 The group appeared at Rock Am Ring in 1994.
-Draconian Times has hints of Metallica in its music.
+Draconian Times had hints of Metallica in its music.
 Nick completed a 1,500-mile motorcycle charity run in Australia in 1996.
 One Second featured synth elements.
 Host was the band’s major label debut.
-By 2005 the band is quite popular, especially in Germany, and even has tinges of Metallica and Depeche Mode in its music.
+By 2005 the band was quite popular, especially in Germany, and even had tinges of Metallica and Depeche Mode in its music.
 Callenish Circle was announced as the opening act for Paradise Lost on its Mexican tour in January of 2006.
 The band played with Novembre in 2007.
 Drummer Jeff Singer quit the band in 2008 in pursuit of a paying career and more time with his family.
 The British goth rockers had to cancel all touring for the time being including shows in South America.
 Paradise Lost recruited Adrian Erlandsson (Cradle Of Filth, Brujeria, At The Gates, etc.) as its new drummer in early 2009.
 The gang picked Faith Divides Us, Death Unites Us as the title for its 2009 album, which was due in September through Century Media Records.
 The album was recorded at Fascination Street Studio in Örebro, Sweden with producer Jens Bogren.
 Paradise Lost headlined the Jägermeister Stage at Ozzfest on 18 September 2010.
 Jeff Singer filled in for Adrian at a few concerts.
 The band undertook a 25th anniversary tour in late 2013.

 The Englishmen were named after the poem Paradise Lost by the poet John Milton.
 Greg Mackintosh is married to the band’s back-up singer Heather Thompson.